 It had been with the client some time and was in desperate need of repair.
 They required it fixed but without an airbrushing or background replacements, as near to the original as possible.
 The only caveat was the lack of detail in the foreground.

-As the restoration went on the feet had to be drawn in and the flooring shaded in such a way it did not look air brushed.
-The restoration took far longer than i had hoped but in the end result pleased both the client and me.
-When we are both happy, i am happy!
+As the restoration went on the feet had to be drawn in and the flooring shaded in such a way it did not look airbrushed.
+The restoration took far longer than I had hoped but the end result pleased both the client and me.
+When we are both happy, I am happy!
+To see what other damage can happen to board based photos see this post on restoring an old photo with flake emulsion.

 This year has been one of the longest and toughest yet, thank you all for stopping by the site.